 Courage-Kenny Rehabilitation Institute

 Courage-Kenny Rehabilitation Institute is a nationally-recognized, non-profit rehabilitation center serving patients recovering from brain and spinal cord injuries, stroke, and other conditions causing acute and chronic disability.
-Through a long-standing partnership with Courage-Kenny, acupuncture and Oriental medicine students from NWHSU provide care to patients in the inpatient rehabilitation program.
+Through a long-standing partnership with Courage-Kenny, acupuncture and Chinese medicine students from NWHSU provide care to patients in the inpatient rehabilitation program.

 In this integrative healthcare setting, our students work alongside medical doctors, nurses and rehabilitation professionals.
 Students assist patients in restoring function by providing hands-on acupuncture treatments for paralytic disorders.